-We are dedicated to helping you find a job on campus and ensuring that you get the most out of your employment experiences throughout your time at Rollins.
+We are dedicated to helping you find meaningful on-campus jobs, and provide you with tools to maximize the value of your employment experience.

-There are 2 types of on-campus employment at Rollins for undergraduate students: Federal Work Study positions and Department Funded Student positions.
-The only difference is the funding source and student eligibility.
+There are 3 types of on-campus employment at Rollins for undergraduate students: Federal Work Study, Frueauff, and Department-Funded student positions.
+The main differences revolve around the funding source and student eligibility.
 As for graduate students, the on-campus employment opportunities include 2 position types: Graduate Assistantships and Department-Funded positions.
 The eligibility criteria differ according to department needs and students course of study.

 Federal Work Study (FWS) is a federally-funded financial aid program awarded to students based on their eligibility determined by the Free Application for Federal Student Aid (FAFSA) along with other financial aid criteria.
 Funding for this program is limited.
 Students are awarded a specific amount, and the federal government subsidizes the wages to the employer.
 This means that Rollins pays a portion of the wages and FWS pays the remaining portion.

-Federal Work Study positions are available only to those students who have received communication from the Office of Financial Aid and/or the Office of Student Employment for their work study eligibility for the current academic year.
-If you have not received this communication, you are not eligible for Federal Work Study positions.
+Federal Work Study positions are available only to those students who have received communication from the Office of Financial Aid and/or the Center for Career & Life Planning regarding their work study eligibility for the current academic year.

-Students without federal funding can find jobs in many of the same departments as Federal Work Study students.
+Students without federal funding can find jobs in an array of departments.
 Rollins departments pay in full for these students' wages.
 All Rollins students are eligible to apply for these positions, regardless of financial need.

 Graduate Assistantship positions vary widely depending on the hiring department.
 Some pay an hourly rate, while others provide a stipend or tuition assistance.
 Please check the Rollins student job posting website for Graduate Assistantship postings and their individual characteristics.

-For available positions, visit On-Campus Student Employment Positions.
+For available positions, explore the Student Job Postings through the Rollins Careers site.
 New positions will be posted daily, so make sure to check back often.

-After finding a position you wish to apply to, you will be asked to login or create an account (apply without Vitae).
-Keep in mind that this is separate from your FoxID and password, and will be used when applying for on-campus jobs.
+After finding a position you wish to apply to, you will be asked to login or create an account.
+Keep in mind that this is a separate login from your FoxID and password, and will be used when applying for all on-campus jobs.
 Upload a resume and/or cover letter and proceed through the application process.
 Be sure to use the CCLP guides if you need help with your application materials.

-After completing the application you will be prompted to submit it for review.
-Once you get a confirmation number on the screen you know that your application has been successfully submitted.
+Complete your application and submit when satisfied with your answers.
+You will receive an email notification confirming your submission.
 Make sure to keep an eye on your email for possible requests for interviews.
 It may be a few weeks before you hear back about your application as departments have many applications to review, so don’t let this discourage you or keep you from applying to other positions.
 Remember, the more you apply, the higher your chances of being hired!

-**Once you accept a work study position, your applications to other work study positions will be withdrawn.
-Students cannot have more than one work study position at a time.
+Please Note: Once you accept a Work Study or a Frueauff position, your applications to other Work Study & Frueauff positions will be withdrawn.
+Students cannot have more than one work study, or Frueauff position at a time.

 We have created a helpful Student Employee Handbook to cover information on:

-• Different types on on-campus employment at Rollins
+• Different types of on-campus employment at Rollins

 • Expectations of a student employee